 |

-industries that have come and gone from Bedfordshire; some large, some small.
+are many industries that have come and gone from Bedfordshire; some large, some

+small.
 Some still hang on by the tiniest of threads.
-Despite coming right up to date,
+Despite coming right up

-this song celebrates many of the things for which county used to be famous
+to date, this song celebrates many of the things for which county used to be

-and mourns their passing in a light-hearted style akin to that of the Music
+famous and mourns their passing in a light-hearted style akin to that of the

-Hall.
-The industries of old Bedfordshire celebrated include the brickworks;
+Music Hall.
+The industries of old Bedfordshire celebrated include the

-brewing; aircraft, airship, car, lorry, domestic appliance, lace and hat
+brickworks; brewing; aircraft, airship, car, lorry, domestic appliance, lace

-manufacturing as well as probably the earliest case of bottling water for
+and hat manufacturing as well as probably the earliest case of bottling water

 ill-fated Titanic.
 Quite why Bedfordshire should be producing ship engines is